nexaod/710-discord/README.md

-# Nex AoD FC Discord Bot
+# AoD 7-10 Man Discord Channel Management Pipeline

 [![GitHub Actions CI](https://github.com/microsoft/TypeScript/workflows/CI/badge.svg)](https://github.com/nexaod/discord/actions)
 [![node version](https://img.shields.io/badge/node-v16.14.2-green)](https://nodejs.org/en/download/current/)
 [![discord js](https://img.shields.io/badge/discord.js-v14.5.0-blue)](https://discord.js.org/#/)

-This bot provides an easy way to update **Nex AoD FC** channels such as `#leaderboards` and `requirements` in a modern and structured style using Discord embedded messages.
+This bot provides an easy way to update **AoD 7-10 Man** channels in a modern and structured style using Discord embedded messages.
 The advantage of this is that any administrator is able to use built in GitHub editing features, and through continuous integration, the bot is activated and updates channels and messages.
 The bot is serverless and leverages GitHub's built in Continuous Integration, [Actions](https://github.com/features/actions).

 ## Installation